 8 P: I don’t know.
 I guess I did the other days and today was just so nice out there, I just wanted to stay home and get something done, you know.

-9 T: Is a person supposed to enjoy going to a doctor? [comment]
+9 T: Is a person supposed to enjoy going to the doctor? [comment]

 10 P: I guess not.
 Especially since my mother said something yesterday that’s really been, uh–everyday I go back to pick up my son and she asks me, “What happened?
 What did he ask?
 What did you say?” and you know, it’s–you can’t tell her.
 You can’t explain what happens in an hour, you know–myself, I don’t know.
-But, uh, she said something Monday or Tuesday that (sighs) really–she says–you know, she had a lady friend that went to a psychiatrist and, uh, all you do is go and lay there on the couch and do all the talking and cure yourself and that’s–uh-uh–that’s sometimes what I feel I’m doing just, you know, doing all the talking, you know, just whatever comes to my mind and–is that–is that part of finding out what the problem is.
+But, uh, she said something Monday or Tuesday that (sighs) really–she says–you know, she had a lady friend that went to a psychiatrist and, uh, all you do is go and lay there on the couch and do all the talking and cure yourself and that’s–uh-uh–that’s sometimes..
+I feel like that’s what I’m doing just, you know, doing all the talking, just whatever, you know, comes to my mind and–is that–is that part of finding out what the problem is.
 I mean, uh, is that the way, uh, you can find out maybe, possibly, what could be causing the other problem.

 11 T: Sure.